brkzlr/ZLREngine/README.md

 # ZLREngine
-Game engine made with OpenGL and SDL2
+WIP Game engine made with OpenGL and SDL2

 Headers/Libraries used:
 SDL2-dev